calderov/coding_interview_problems/NotesAndSnippets.md

 # Useful code snippets

-## Two pointer patterns
-PENDING

 ## Searches and traversals
-# A note on BFS and DFS
+# Iterative BFS and DFS
-The implementation of BFS and DFS is quite simmilar, their main difference is their underliying data structure.
+The iterative implementations of BFS and DFS are quite simmilar, their main difference is their underliying data structure.
 DFS uses a stack to keep track of pending states and BFS uses a queue.

 ### Depth-First Search (iterative)
 ```python